eclipse-ee4j/mojarra/README.md

 Start the server and open it by `http://localhost:8080/contextname/hello.xhtml`.

-## Activating CDI in Jakarta Faces 2.3
+## Activating CDI in Jakarta Faces 3.0

-By default, Jakarta Faces 2.3 will run in Jakarta Faces 2.2 modus as to CDI support.
-Even when you use a Jakarta Faces 2.3 compatible `faces-config.xml`.
-In other words, the new Jakarta Faces 2.3 feature of injection and EL resolving of Jakarta Faces artifacts ([spec issue 1316](https://github.com/javaee/javaserverfaces-spec/issues/1316)) won't work until you explicitly activate this.
+By default, Jakarta Faces 3.0 will run in Jakarta Faces 2.2 modus as to CDI support.
+Even when you use a Jakarta Faces 2.3 or 3.0 compatible `faces-config.xml`.
+In other words, the Jakarta Faces 2.3+ feature of injection and EL resolving of Jakarta Faces artifacts ([spec issue 1316](https://github.com/javaee/javaserverfaces-spec/issues/1316)) won't work until you explicitly activate this.
 In other words, `@Inject FacesContext` doesn't work by default.
-This is necessary in order for Jakarta Faces 2.3 to be fully backwards compatible.
+This was necessary in order for Jakarta Faces 2.3 to stay compatible with 2.2, and this carried over to 3.0.

-There is currently only one way to activate CDI in Jakarta Faces 2.3 and herewith make Jakarta Faces 2.3 to run in full Jakarta Faces 2.3 modus.
+There is currently only one way to activate CDI in Jakarta Faces 2.3 and 3.0 and herewith make Jakarta Faces 2.3 and 3.0 to run in full Jakarta Faces 2.3/3.0 modus.
 Put the `@FacesConfig` annotation on an arbitrary CDI managed bean.
 For example, a general startup/configuration bean.

 ```
 @FacesConfig